interrogator/corpkit/README.md

 13       25807    8546   6966                4768              3778     2345        477                      257               200                    124             45        50                36                      15                  12           3                      2
 ```

-This data can be very helpful when using `edit()` to generate relative frequencies, for example.
+Features such as relational processes are difficult to locate automatically, so these figures are perhaps best seen as approximations.
+Even so, this data can be very helpful when using `edit()` to generate relative frequencies, for example.

 <a name="concordancing"></a>
 ## Concordancing